STRIPPED BACK ACOUSTIC TOUR

 “Cattle & Cane are waving the flag on folk-pop music in the UK at the moment” – 1883 Magazine

-Led by siblings Joe and Helen Hammill, Cattle & Cane are heading out across the UK for an acoustic tour this September.
-Joe and Helen will be joined by their brother Fran on piano and guitarist Thom Fripp for the stripped-back dates, which include four shows with Jake Isaac as well as, amongst others, intimate gigs in a launderette, a library and a deli:
+To coincide with the EP release, Cattle & Cane are heading out across the UK for an acoustic tour this September.
+Joe and Helen will be joined by their brother Fran on piano and guitarist Thom Fripp for the stripped-back dates, which include, amongst others, headline gigs in a launderette, a library and a deli, as well as shows with The Shires, Badly Drawn Boy and Jake Isaac:

 14th September – Secret Show – Scotland